vikas9dev/spring-ai/docs/08-from-testing-to-production-–-making-ai-answers-safer-with-evaluators_combined.md

 ### Assignment

 *   Apply the same changes to the prompt stuffing REST API.
-*   Remember to provide contextual information from the air policy template to the evaluation request.
+*   Remember to provide contextual information from the HR policy template to the evaluation request.

 ### Conclusion